Updated: Feb 23

 The paradox is that pi, Phi and various square roots (mainly √2, √3 and √5) are central to various units of measure, as they have been understood over time, in the field of historical metrology.
 Irrational numbers, which normally would scupper any chances of a reconciliation between diameter and side, or diameter and circumference, actually define relations between remen and cubit, or between foot and metre.
 Bizarre really!
 And yet this seems to be the case so often.
 Just one example is the circumference of a circle measuring 6 Egyptian Royal Cubits, which has a diameter of 1 ancient metre.
 If there is no common unit between a diameter and a circumference, for example, why on earth should two units of measure be derived from the diameter and circumference of a circle?

 Ok, so that's not exactly true.
 It's not really actual irrationals at work here.
 What defines the relations between these ancient units is approximations of pi, Phi and the various square roots.
-So in practice, pi is sometimes 22/7, sometimes 25/8, sometimes the Rhind Papyrus fraction 256/81= of 3.160493827, or even just plain old 3.15.
+So in practice, pi is sometimes 22/7, sometimes 25/8, sometimes the Rhind Papyrus fraction 256/81= of 3.160493827, or 3.141818181818, or even just plain old 3.15.
 And Phi is often approximated as a fraction of two consecutive Fibonacci numbers, like 55/34, or 34/21.
 In the same way, Phi squared, which comes up a lot in ancient metrology, can be found seemingly as 55/21, or 144/55.
 The square root of two is mostly found as 99/70.
 The apparent use of such tricks to bypass the thorny problem of irrationality has led some to deduce from this that the 'ancients' knew nothing about irrationals and hadn't figured out pi or Phi at all.
-This view rests on a general idea that back then, maths was pretty basic, and they still had a lot of work to do.
+Science requires evicence, and there is no evidence of irrationals before a certain point in time.... therefore humans hadn't figured them out yet.
+There are obvious problems with this logic, in the context of the ancient past, of which not everything that was ever written down has survived.
+This view also rests on a general idea that back then, maths was pretty basic, and they still had a lot of work to do.
 How could they possibly have understood the concept of irrationality, or been actually able to better approximate pi, when Newton hadn't even been born yet?
-This is despite stories of Pythagoreans throwing one poor chap overboard their boat, to his doom, as punishment for revealing the fact that the square root of 2, 3 and 5 for example were irrational.
+This is despite stories of Pythagoreans throwing one poor chap overboard their boat, to his doom, as punishment for revealing the fact that the square roots of 2, 3 and 5 for example were irrational.
 This view also goes hand in hand with an idea that before the Greeks, people were pretty dim-witted, probably went around grunting in animal skins, and were generally pretty unsophisticated.
 This is despite many accounts of very sophisticated science coming from places such as India long before Plato's time, and being deduced from very old sites such as Stonehenge and Giza.
-Needless to say, there are many researchers who are convinced that science and maths had reached dizzying heights long before the Greek miracle, at various stages of so-called pre-history.
+Basic maths, basic humans and a lack of written evidence are the main arguments agaisnt the discovery of irrationals in the ancient world.
+Needless to say, there are many researchers who are convinced that science and maths had reached dizzying heights long before the Greek 'miracle', at various stages of so-called pre-history.
 The concept of incommensurability defines not just the task at hand in trying to piece together the way ancient measures actually worked, but also the conflicting approaches of various researchers trying to figure it all out.
-An incompatibility of paradigms characterises contemporary understandings of ancient geometry.
+An incompatibility of paradigms underlies contemporary understandings of ancient geometry.

 Here are some other examples.

 Let's take the example of the Great Pyramid of Giza.
 It's well known that the side of the pyramid is in pi ratio with the height.
-Or rather, two sides multiplied by 7/22 (approximately the the inverse of pi) give the height.
-This would suggest that the unit or units that make up the height are themselves in pi ratio with the units that constitute the base sides.
+Or rather, two sides multiplied by 7/22 (approximately 1/pi) give the height.
+This would suggest that the unit or units that make up the height are themselves in 'pi' ratio with the units that constitute the base sides.

 22/7 = 3.142857142857... and 55/21 = 2.619047604764067...